Developed by search engine giant Google, QUIC is a new protocol that makes the internet faster and more reliable and secure.

 Easier to develop and make improvements

-Given that TCP is implemented in the kernels of operating systems, changing it is next to impossible.
-On the other hand, the QUIC protocol can be implemented at the application-level, which makes it more flexible than its predecessors.
+Given that TCP is implemented in operating system kernels, changing it is next to impossible.
+On the other hand, the QUIC protocol can be implemented at the application level, which makes it more flexible than its predecessors.

 How fast is the QUIC protocol?